BinarCode/laravel-restify/docs-v2/content/en/auth/profile.md

 ## Get profile

-When retrieving the user profile, by default it is serialized using the `UserRepository`.
+When retrieving the user's profile, it is serialized by using the `UserRepository`.

 ```http request
 GET: /api/restify/profile